Moses Embree Milner, also known as California Joe, was a mountain man, miner, and army scout.

-By the mid-1860s, California Joe was in Colorado where he allegedly witnessed the Sand Creek Massacre when 700 members of the Colorado Territory militia destroyed a village of friendly Cheyenne and Arapaho, killing and mutilating some 160 Indians, two-thirds of them women and children.
+By the mid-1860s, California Joe was in Colorado, where he allegedly witnessed the Sand Creek Massacre when 700 members of the Colorado Territory militia destroyed a village of friendly Cheyenne and Arapaho, killing and mutilating some 160 Indians, two-thirds of them women and children.

-By 1866, Joe was in Kansas. and between September, 1868 and April, 1869, he was a scout attached to Fort Harker, but there is some evidence that he was at Fort Riley, Kansas in 1866-67.
+By 1866, Joe was in Kansas, and between September 1868 and April 1869, he was a scout attached to Fort Harker, but there is some evidence that he was at Fort Riley, Kansas, in 1866-67.
 It was here that he probably first met Wild Bill Hickok.
 The pair, no doubt, hit it off as Joe was one of the great rifle shots of the Plains, whereas Wild Bill was noted for his skill with a pistol.

-In 1867, he was acting as a U.S. Army scout for Lieutenant Colonel George A. Custer on General Winfield S. Hancock’s expedition of 1867.
+In 1867, he acted as a U.S. Army scout for Lieutenant Colonel George A. Custer on General Winfield S. Hancock’s expedition of 1867.
 Also scouting was his friend Bill Hickok.
 In 1868-69 he was scouting for the Sheridan-Custer winter campaign.
-After the Battle of the Washita, Milner and and a man named Jack Corbin traveled 100 miles in two days through hostile territory to report the results to General Phillip Sheridan at Camp Supply, Oklahoma.
-The overly-talkative and friendly scout soon became a favorite of George Custer who promoted him to chief scout.
-However, Milner had a problem with alcohol and he was quickly demoted after he over-celebrated his promotion.
+After the Battle of the Washita, Milner and a man named Jack Corbin traveled 100 miles in two days through hostile territory to report the results to General Phillip Sheridan at Camp Supply, Oklahoma.
+The overly-talkative and friendly scout soon became a favorite of George Custer, who promoted him to chief scout.
+However, Milner had a problem with alcohol and was quickly demoted after he over-celebrated his promotion.
 Despite this, Custer and Milner remained friends and occasionally exchanged letters.

 Later, in February 1870, while guiding his old friend General Sheridan from Fort Arbuckle to Camp Wichita, he got so drunk that he had to be bundled into a wagon to complete the journey.
 Though Sheridan was furious, Joe retained his position.

-By the Fall, Joe was back on the Plains and headquartered at Fort Robinson, Nebraska working for General George Crook’s 5th U.S. Cavalry.
+By the Fall, Joe was back on the Plains and headquartered at Fort Robinson, Nebraska, working for General George Crook’s 5th U.S. Cavalry.
 On October 29, 1876, at the sutler’s store, he got into an argument with a man named Tom Newcomb, an employee in the post’s butcher shop.
 Both men pulled their pistols, but Joe persuaded Tom to put up his “darn gun” and have a drink.
 Later, however, as Joe stood talking to friends, Newcomb shot him in the back.
 California Joe was 47 years old.
-Although arrested, Newcomb was not charged, and once released, disappeared.
+Although arrested, Newcomb was not charged and, once released, disappeared.

-He was buried with full military honors in the post cemetery at Fort Robinson.
+Milner was buried with full military honors in the post cemetery at Fort Robinson.
 Later the remains at the Fort Robinson cemetery were removed to Fort McPherson National Cemetery in Maxwell, Nebraska.
 Though there is a marker at Fort McPherson, his actual remains were never found.